 Some of the statistics from August 2017 bear this out.
 Ellie Mae, a mortgage software company, reported that about 14% of home owners who refinanced had FICO scores that were below 650.
 In addition, slightly more than 4% of these borrowers had FICO scores below 600.

-What this means is refinancing a mortgage with bad credit isn’t commonplace, but it certainly is possible.
+What this means is you can do a mortgage refinance with bad credit in some cases, but it certainly isn’t commonplace.
 If your credit is blemished and you want or need mortgage refinancing, we offer seven options for you to consider.

 The first place to apply is your current lender